The Lower Merion Soccer Club is the result of the merger of four small soccer

 change eliminated the stress of young players playing goalie and increased the number of goals

-scored, making for more smiling face.
+scored, making for more smiling faces.

-simultaneous games of 4 vs. 4 with goalies.
 Previously, teams of this age played 7 vs. 7.

 These format changes were made to enable all